-A prototype for what's almost certain to be a mid-engine Chevrolet Corvette has been spotted, and the latest tester is wearing the least camouflage gear we've seen yet.
+Prototypes for what's almost certain to be a mid-engine Chevrolet Corvette have been spotted, and the latest testers are wearing the least camouflage gear we've seen yet.
+In fact, most of the new car's final details can be seen.

-Even so, that's still a relatively short lifespan for the current C7 Corvette which arrived for the 2014 model.
-The reason for the quick changeover is because General Motors had started working on a mid-engine design for the C7 but ended up scrapping the plans in the tumult of the 2009 bankruptcy, with the C7 we ended up with being somewhat of a placeholder.
+Even so, that's still a relatively short lifespan for the C7 Corvette which first arrived for 2014.
+The reason for the quick changeover is because General Motors had started work on a mid-engine design for the C7 but ended up scrapping the plans in the tumult of the 2009 bankruptcy, with the C7 we ended up with being somewhat of a placeholder.

-The new Corvette won’t be a pricey limited edition supercar like the GT, though.
+The new Corvette won’t be a pricey limited edition supercar like the modern Ford GT, though.
 We hear the basis for the car’s mid-engine platform will be the C7’s aluminum spaceframe structure rather than a completely new design.
-We also hear there will be a new LT7 twin-turbo V-8 and possibly a hybrid option at some point.
-The base engine is expected to be the C7's LT1 V-8, though.
+As for powertrains, the base model shown here should come with the C7 Corvette Stingray's 6.2-liter V-8 delivering about 500 horsepower.
+Later, a 5.5-liter V-8 with a flat-plane crank and DOHC design is expected to be dropped in, complete with about 600 hp.
+Then, a twin-turbocharging option for this engine could surface, seeing output rise to 800 hp.

 By now you’re probably wondering why GM would rock the boat with such a dramatic change to the Corvette formula.
 Apparently the front engine, rear-wheel-drive layout is reaching its limits.
 Also, the Alpha-based Camaro is already snapping at the heels of its big brother.
 Thus, to help separate future Corvettes from the Camaro, a more exotic design was required.